nikhilrstg18/blogger/content/posts/2022-09-12/index.md

 ---
-title: Getting Started with Javascript
+title: Javascript Fundamental - 101
-date: "2022-09-01T23:46:37.121Z"
+date: "2022-09-12T23:46:37.121Z"
 template: "post"
 draft: false
-slug: "1001-javascript"
+slug: "js-101"
 category: "JavaScript"
 tags:
-  - "JavaScript"
+  - "Javascript"
-  - "Web Development"
+  - "fundamental"
 description: "JavaScript, often abbreviated JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.
 As of 2022, 98% of websites use JavaScript on the client side for webpage behavior, often incorporating third-party libraries.."
 socialImage: "/media/social.jpg"
 ---

 JavaScript, often abbreviated JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.
-As of 2022, 98% of websites use JavaScript on the client side for webpage behavior, often incorporating third-party libraries..
+As of 2022, 98% of websites use JavaScript on the client side for webpage behavior, often incorporating third-party libraries.

 ![Javascript code](./media/social.jpg)